lamadarawsheh/Leluxe-mimic/README.md

 ## Installation

-To get started with Movies-Stream, follow these steps:
+To get started with Leluxe mimic, follow these steps:

 1. **Clone the repository:**